desi-ivanova/starter-academic/content/authors/admin/_index.md

   url:

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: DPhil [@xCSML](http://csml.stats.ox.ac.uk).
+Former quant, former former gymnast.

 # Interests to show in About widget
 interests:
 - Probablisitic machine learning
-- 1
+- Statistics and data science
-- 2
+- Sports (doing, watching and analytics)

 # Education to show in About widget
 education: